Diamondbacks vs. Nationals Player Props Betting Odds

 Walker Stats

-- Walker has collected 31 hits with seven doubles, seven home runs and seven walks.
+- Walker has put up 34 hits with seven doubles, seven home runs and seven walks.
 He has driven in 25 runs with one stolen base.

-- Walker hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .429 with a double, four home runs, two walks and eight RBI.
+- Walker will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .429 with a double, three home runs, two walks and six RBI.

 Walker Recent Games